brariden/melpa-gpl-snapshot/melpa/packages/forecast-readme.txt

 forecast.el is available on Melpa with the package name `forecast'.

 Otherwise, put  the forecast.el file  somewhere in your  path, then `require'   it.
-Then set these variables in your configuration:
+Then   set   these  variables   either  in   your configuration, or via the customisation group `forecast':

 `forecast-latitude'  Latitude of your location,       float `forecast-longitude' Longitude of your configuration  float